 Do you ever think that there is an enormous gap between every upcoming generation comparing to the previous one?
-Things that did not exist 20 years ago are now inseparable part of everyday life.
+Things that did not exist 20 years ago are now inseparable parts of everyday life.
 Additionally, the gadgets we use routinely have changed our lives significantly.
 The same appliances, gadgets, devices have also changed the way we think, behave, and value our time and surroundings.
-This is a very short walk down the memory lane.
+This is a very short walk down memory lane.

 Smart Phones and Apps

 Smart phone is probably the biggest invention of our time, if you ask a person like you and me.
 It has become an extension of ourselves, so to speak.
 There is no walking out of the house without it.
 It keeps all our secrets, notes, favorite pics, etc. Apps that came along in time were a special addition to our already irreplaceable virtual friends.
 Nowadays, we use them to: navigate social media, to stream our favorite music, to find the best vacation rentals, to find a job, to order food delivery, to pay our bills, to keep track of our savings, and the list goes on and on…